pantheon-systems/documentation/source/content/guides/multidev/08-multidev-faq.md

 <Alert title="Note"  type="info" >

-Site admins of an organization with Multidev can invite independent contractors or set an agency as a supporting organization.
+Site admins of an organization with Multidev can invite independent contractors or set an agency as a Supporting Workspace.
 The Pantheon system will automatically choose the highest account tier among the group.
-This logic makes Multidev features, including the ability to create Multidev environments, available to the supporting organization or the site team members on the associated sites.
+This logic makes Multidev features, including the ability to create Multidev environments, available to the Supporting Workspace or the site team members on the associated sites.

 </Alert>